Student engagement overview

 Collection of Feedback from Students

-3. The University obtains regular feedback from students by a number of different methods, including questionnaires, (for example the Student Satisfaction Survey), course and module evaluation mechanisms, individual and group feedback meetings, representation on committees at all levels of the institution, and participation in the periodic Teaching and Learning Review procedure.
+3. The University obtains regular feedback from students by a number of different methods, including questionnaires, (for example the National Student Survey), course and module evaluation mechanisms, individual and group feedback meetings, representation on committees at all levels of the institution, and participation in the periodic Educational Enhancement and Assurance Review procedure.

 4. Students are represented on all of the University’s main committees, including student representatives from the overseas campuses where appropriate.
-In addition, schools are consulted on proposals from Teaching and Learning Board and Quality and Standards Committees via Faculty Teaching Committees, and these have student representation.
+In addition, schools are consulted on proposals from Education and Student Experience Board and Quality and Standards Committees via Faculty Teaching Committees, and these have student representation.

-5. Feedback on modules and programmes is collected from students by means of the University’s Student Evaluation of Modules (SEM), Student Evaluation of Teaching (SET) and Student Evaluation of Course (SEC) processes.
+5. Feedback on modules and programmes is collected from students by means of the University’s Student Evaluation of Modules (SEM) and Student Evaluation of Teaching (SET).
 They also have an opportunity to raise issues via their School’s Learning Community Forum (see below).
 This feedback is considered by Schools as part of the annual monitoring process, which is overseen by the Quality and Standards Committee.

 7.1.
-There must be at least one Learning Community Forum (LCF) in each School, Department of Division; all students (including research students) must have an opportunity to contribute to its discussions.
+There must be at least one Learning Community Forum (LCF) in each School, Department or Division; all students (including research students) must have an opportunity to contribute to its discussions.

 7.2.
 The purposes of the LCF are to ensure that the views of students are given proper weight in the processes of course and module review, and to ensure that the concerns of students about their courses of study are represented to the academic staff throughout the academic year.

 7.3.
-The LCF must meet at least three times per Session, with at least one meeting each Autumn Term.
+The LCF must meet at least three times per Session, with at least one meeting each Autumn Semester.

 7.4 Students select their representatives and they are responsible for effectively collecting feedback from their fellow students, representing their views at meetings, and disseminating feedback from the meetings.
 Schools, Departments and Divisions should facilitate this by providing a mechanism for students to email/contact their fellow students.

-7.6 The School, Department or Division should display clearly on Workspace (login required) or other appropriate forum readily available to students (such as Moodle) the names and contact details of the representatives on the LCF, minutes of LCF meetings, external examiner reports and School responses to those reports.
+7.6 The School, Department or Division should display clearly on an appropriate forum readily available to students (such as Moodle) the names and contact details of the representatives on the LCF, minutes of LCF meetings, external examiner reports and School responses to those reports.
 Meetings must be minuted, clearly indicating agreed action points and who is responsible for carrying them out.

 7.7 Each agenda must include a report on actions taken on such action points.